smgroves/smgroves.github.io-legacy/pages/about.md

 ---

 Welcome to my site!
 I am currently a post-doctoral researcher studying cancer systems biology at Vanderbilt University.
 I focus on data analysis and computational modeling of phenotypic transitions in Small Cell Lung Cancer.
 After receiving a B.S. in physics and math from The College of William & Mary in 2016, I entered Vanderbilt via their quantitative and chemical biology program and completed my PhD in the Quaranta Lab in March 2022.
-I love that my research allows me to apply physics and math to biological problems.
+I consider myself a physicist by training and a data scientist by practice.
+My research experiences in undergrad, graduate school, and my post-doc allow me to combine these identities to approach complex biological problems through the analysis and modeling of and high-dimensional data.

 <ul>
     {% for post in site.categories.about %}